linkedin/dustjs/test/README.md

-Dust original Unit tests
+Dust core unit-tests
 ------------------------
-This test are developed to be run with nodejs, so if you want to run them you should execute this command in the terminal: "node test/server.js"
+core tests run on node, use the following command

+     node test/server.js

-Dust Unit tests using jasmine
+Dust unit-tests using jasmine
 -----------------------------

-How to run the unit-tests with jasmine?

-In the current distribution of dust, we have unit tests in Jasmine for both the client and the nodejs version.
+In the current distribution of dust, we have unit tests in jasmine for both the client and the nodejs version.
 If you want to run the client version just open the html page called specRunner.html located in

      test/jasmine-test/client/specRunner.html